BILL HENSHAW, OD, FCOVD

 Can any eye doctor detect visually related learning problems?

-Recently Sally’s* mom was relieved to find an answer to Sally’s school problems.
-It almost didn’t happen but for my assistant who listens to moms.
+Recently, Sally’s* mom was relieved to find an answer to Sally’s school problems.
+It almost didn’t happen, but for my assistant who listens to moms.
 Sally’s teacher insisted she be seen by an ophthalmologist, not an optometrist (a violation of school policy).
-Mom wanting the best for her daughter, listened to the advice and brought her to Dr. Jones*.
+Mom, wanting the best for her daughter, listened to the advice and brought her to Dr. Jones*.

 When mom brought Dr. Jones’ prescription to our office to be filled, she related Sally’s school problems.
 Dr. Jones said nothing about Sally’s school problems, the reason for her visit.
-The mom reported the quickie exam after the long time in the waiting room.
-He didn’t even test her at close vision where most learning takes place and left Sally with dilated eyes.
-Our wide angle lens viewer made dilation unnecessary.
-He missed her reduced side vision, eye teaming problem, and her vision processing difficulty.
-All three explain a large percent of her school struggles.
-On top of that Dr. Jones' eyeglasses Rx would have made sally struggle more.
+The mom reported the quickie exam after a long time in the waiting room.
+He didn’t even test her at close vision, where most learning takes place, and left Sally with dilated eyes.
+Our wide-angle lens viewer made dilation unnecessary.
+He missed

 Picture